FraserLee/dungeon-note/readme.md

 - [x] Swap to elm for frontend
 - [x] Transfer position of textboxes to frontend
 - [x] Ability to modify data within frontend

+- [x] Add a global css file
+- [x] Re-add styling from dungeon-note-2

-- [ ] Click textbox to bounding mode edit
+- [x] Click textbox to bounding mode edit
     - [x] logical backing for drag and drop
     - [x] correct positioning relative to page
     - [x] drag icon